 Please enjoy this transcript of a special episode of the podcast, in which I share one of my favorite letters from Seneca, “On Philosophy and Riches.”
 If you want to learn more of Seneca’s teachings, I’ve compiled his letters into a collection called the Tao of Seneca.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
+Enjoy!

 Listen to the episode here or by selecting any of the options below.
 Enjoy!